quixio/quix-samples/python/transformations/InMemory-View/README.md

-# Python in memory view
+# In memory view

-Template of how to build in memory view.
+[This project](https://github.com/quixio/quix-library/tree/main/python/transformations/InMemory-View){target="_blank"} is a template of how to build an in memory view.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables